ceghap/nextjs-fullstack/README.md

 - Nextjs
 - tailwindcss

-### Will add

-- supabase
 - prisma
 - nextauth
+- supabase (use only as db hosting)

+### Will add

 - react query

 ## Getting started